RowanAurora/Rb101/notes/practice_assesment.md

 problem 5

 Why doesn't the code output `["soccer", "baseball"]`?
-What governing principal is reponsible?
+What governing principal is responsible?

 ```ruby
 def new_value(array)